fraction/readme-boilerplate/README.md

 # README Boilerplate

-A collection of best practices for a simple and informative README.
+**The best README template.** A README is arguably the most important file you'll write – don't reinvent the wheel.
+This boilerplate is a template of best practices that are popular with the open-source community; using it will make your README easier to understand, and make your proejct easier to use.

 ## Installation